rotimiazeez/learning-javascript/variables.md

 // Output: I own a pet cat.
 ```

-- a template literal is wrapped by backticks ` (this key is usually located on the top of your keyboard, left of the 1 key).
+- A template literal is wrapped by backticks (&#96;).
 - Inside the template literal, you’ll see a placeholder, ${myPet}.
 The value of myPet is inserted into the template literal.
-- When we interpolate `I own a pet ${myPet}.`, the output we print is the string: 'I own a pet cat.'
+- When we interpolate `I own a pet ${myPet}.`, the output will print is the string: 'I own a pet cat.'

 ### Typeof

-The `typeof` operator checks the value to its right and returns, or passes back, a string of the data type.
+The `typeof` operator checks the value to its right and returns or passes back, a string of the data type.

 ```js
 const food = 'Beans';